ELRabito/ExileMod-CruiseMode/README.md

 # __ExileMod-CruiseMode__

 Cruise Control for ground vehicles and boats (Bind a button to Custom User Action 8).
+- While having cruise control active the vehicle keeps the speed it had when the player actives the cruise control.
 - The vehicle accelerates by itself and manually accelerating is possible.
 - Accelerating above set speed limit is possible
 - Applying brakes disables Cruise Control.